spayra1/spayra1.github.io/index.md

 -	[The Effect of Liquid Mediums on the Transport of Photonic Energy and its Impact on the Quantum Efficiency of Photovoltaic Cells](https://www.emerginginvestigators.org/articles/the-effect-of-various-liquid-mediums-on-the-transport-of-photonic-energy-and-its-impact-on-the-quantum-efficiency-of-photovoltaic-cells)

-_There are also a few projects that have not been included on this page._
+_I also have a few projects I haven't included on this page.
+Check back for more later!_